mattsacks/vim-fuzzee/README.md

 Tips
 ----

+Some recommended vimrc settings:

+    nnoremap <Leader>f :F<Space>
+    nnoremap <Leader>t :F */
+    set wildmode=list:longest,full
+    set wildmenu
+    set wildignore+=
+        \*.png,*.jpg,*.pdf,
+        \CVS,SVN,
+        \" more files to ignore here

-Use Fuzzee.vim for exploring project directories quickly with `cmap`.
-For instance, to fuzzy match any javascripts in your `public` directory, save the following in your `.vimrc`.
+Fuzzee.vim can be used for exploring project directories quickly with `cmap`.
+For instance, to match any javascripts in your `public` directory, try out the
+following:

     set wcm=<C-z>
     cnoremap ,pj <S-Left>public/javascripts/<End><C-z>